operator-framework/operator-sdk/doc/user-guide.md

 ```Go
 return reconcile.Result{}, nil
 ```
+##### Reconcile Result Error Use Cases
 The next common use case is when the reconcile loop encounters any type of error that is not associated with a resource being unavailable.
 This could occur when the reconcile loop is able to fetch the primary resource that it manages but is unable to read the resource.
 In this situation, the reconcile loop will return the error encountered and this will trigger a requeue so that another attempt to perform a reconcile will occur.
 The [`memcached_controller.go`][memcached_controller] illustrates this behavior as shown in the following code snippet: